Environmental Financial Assistance

-Not only does The Reynolds Group offer services to investigate and clean up contaminated properties, we also provide ongoing environmental financial assistance to take advantage of funding resources.
+Not only does The Reynolds Group offer services to investigate and clean up contaminated properties, but we also provide ongoing environmental financial assistance to take advantage of funding resources.
 We stay current on legislative developments that provide opportunities or insights to help our clients address environmental liabilities associated with real properties.

 Financial Assistance Services

 TRG can identify possibilities, apply, and (if eligibility allows) help clients secure funding for environmental investigations and cleanups through State of California initiatives.
 For example, late in 2014, Senate Bill 445 created the Site Cleanup Subaccount Program which provides grants to investigate and clean up contaminated properties that are not associated with petroleum fuel underground storage tanks.
 SB 445 also revised the UST Cleanup Fund and the Orphan Site Cleanup Fund.
-These changes may provide real property stakeholders more opportunities to address liabilities associated with chemical contaminates.
+These changes may provide real property stakeholders more opportunities to address liabilities associated with chemical contaminants.

 California Underground Storage Tank Cleanup Fund (USTCF)

 As many property owners may know, the Underground Storage Tank Cleanup Fund assists petroleum UST owners and operators to meet the federal and state requirements for their tank operations.
 SB 445 extended the Cleanup Fund’s sunset date to 2025, allowing more claimants to apply for reimbursements associated with the cleanup of leaking USTs.